Are you hard on yourself?

-Pick a small fault - such as being a few minutes late, interrupting, or having too much dessert - and then try on two approaches about it.
+Pick a small fault—such as being a few minutes late, interrupting, or having too much dessert—and then try on two approaches about it.
 First, talk to yourself about it like a supportive but no-nonsense friend, coach, teacher, or therapist.
 Notice what this feels like, and what the results are for you.
 Let's call this the encouraging approach.
-Second, talk to yourself about it like an alarmed and intense critic - maybe like your dad, big sister, or a minister or teacher talked to you.
-What's this approach feel like, and what are its results?
+Second, talk to yourself about it like an alarmed and intense critic—maybe like your dad, big sister, minister, or teacher talked to you.
+What does this approach feel like, and what are its results?

 Let the differences between approaches sink in.
 How do you feel inside when you're "listening" to each one?
 What's your sense of the influences in your life that have created each approach?
 What are the distortions or fixations on the negative in the critical approach?

 Let a real conviction form as to which approach is better for you—and a real resolve to truly use the one that's best for you.